 When you take out a home equity line of credit, or HELOC, you pay only the interest for a specified amount of time before you start repaying the principal, too.
 That’s because a HELOC is an interest-only product during the years of the loan term that the borrower can draw against the line of credit.

+With an interest-only HELOC, your loan term is divided into two parts: a draw period and a repayment period.
+During the draw period, you’re free to take funds from the HELOC and simply make HELOC interest-only payments in return.
 When the draw period ends, the loan payment amortizes over the remaining loan term.
 The minimum monthly payment now includes principal and interest, and the payments are large enough to cover the remaining interest expense and pay off the loan by the end of the loan term.

-When should you take out a HELOC?
+When should you take out an interest-only HELOC?

 If you’re looking to upgrade your property to raise its value, your interest-only payments may be tax-deductible.
 Borrowers must use the HELOC money to “buy, build or substantially improve the taxpayer’s home that secures the loan,” according to the IRS.

-What are the alternatives to a HELOC?
+What are alternatives to an interest-only HELOC?

 Not everyone is comfortable taking out a HELOC.
 After all, failure to make the payments can result in a foreclosure on your house.
 Here are some alternatives.